What is Google Search Console full information?

 The page experience gives you information about the visitor's interaction with your website.
 For example, when a visitor comes to your website, how long he stayed, did he have any problems accessing the site, etc. Based on this, Google tells the number of good URL addresses for your website in percentage.
 This report is available for viewing on both a desktop and a mobile device.

-There are 5 main factors that affect the page experience.
+5 main factors affect the page experience.

 - Core Web Vitals – website loading speed, the layout must be correct.